AntonioRochaAZ/CPP-Game/README.md

 > **KNOWN BUGS:**
     - Segmentation fault when launching the executable by double clicking (instead of using the command line).
       It comes from Game::init, but must still be debugged.
+    - Players jumping position/phasing when changing from standing still to walking (if touching before).
+This is because the walking animation has a larger hit-box.

 ### TODOs